parischap/configs/README.md

 # 1 - Doc

 Goal of this package is to install all the necessary configuration files of a package (eslint.config.js, prettier.config.js,...).
-If a configuration files needs changing, we only need to modify it in this package and all the packages that use the `configs` packages will be updated automatically.
+If a configuration file needs changing, we only need to modify it in this package and all the packages that use the `configs` packages will be updated automatically.

 The `configs` package must be installed as devDependency of the target package.
 In a monorepo, it must be installed as devDependency at the root.